-This whitepaper is organized into four sections, starting with "Executive Overview."
-After the overview, "GoodData Cloud Security" explains the security measures that are applied to the GoodData Cloud platform and provides guidance on the security concepts and techniques that GoodData customers should use to ensure security in the cloud.
+This whitepaper is organized into five sections, starting with the "Executive Overview" and ending with our final thoughts in the "Conclusion".
+After the overview, "GoodData Cloud Security" explains the security measures that are applied to the GoodData Cloud product and provides guidance on the security concepts and techniques that GoodData customers should use to ensure security in the cloud.
 The "GoodData.CN Security" section provides a quick security overview of the self-hosted version of GoodData Cloud.
 The fourth section, "GoodData Security Overview," is intended for our customers' security, compliance, and risk personnel.
-This section provides an overview of GoodData's information security management system - built on the ISO 27001 standard - and explains our compliance against the 14 domains of the standard.
+This section provides an overview of GoodData's information security management system, built on the ISO 27001 standard.

 Executive overview 1

 Defense in Depth 1

 Regional Deployments 2

 GoodData Cloud Security 2

 Application Security 2

-ntegration and APIs 2
+Integration and APIs 2

 Connecting to Customer Data Sources 2

-Physical and Logial Data Model 2
+Physical and Logical Data Model 3

 Multitenancy 3

 Workspaces 3

 User Access 3

 User Security 4

 Authentication 4

-User Groups, Permissions and Data Filters 4
+User Groups, Permissions, and Data Filters 4

 GoodData.CN Security 4

 GoodData Security Overview 5

-nformation Security Policies 5
+Information Security Policies 5

 Organization of Information Security 5

 Human Resources Security 6

 Asset Management 7

 Access Control 8

 Encryption and Cryptography 8

-Physical and Environmental Security 9
+Physical and Environmental Security 8

-Operations Security 10
+Operations Security 9

-Network Security 11
+Network Security 9

-System development, Maintenance, and Acquisition 11
+System Development, Maintenance, and Acquisition 11

+Security Incident Management 11

 Vendor Management 12

-Security Incident Management 12

 Business Continuity and Disaster Recovery 12

 Compliance 13

-Conclusion 12
+Conclusion 14